Emergent BioSolutions: Mergers, acquisitions and joint ventures

 In June 2012, Emergent, along with Novartis and the Texas A&M University System was selected by the U.S. Department of Health and Human Services as one of the three Centers for Innovation in Advanced Development and Manufacturing.
 The public-private partnership granted Emergent $163 million over eight years to assist in the development of countermeasures for health, nuclear and radiological epidemics.
 The purpose is to produce medical countermeasures in the event of a national pandemic.
 Emergent's facility is located in Maryland and the company expects the site to be operational by the year 2020.

 The company purchased Winnipeg, Manitoba's Cangene Corporation in 2013.
 Cangene's leading product is WinRho, which treats the blood disease immune thrombocytopenic purpura, as well as hemolytic disease of the newborn.
 Cangene also produces pharmaceuticals that treat Hepatitis B and varicella (chickenpox).

 On June 27, 2016, the US Biomedical Advanced Research and Development Authority contracted with Emergent Biosolutions to develop a vaccine for the Zika virus.
-The contract is spread out over 30 months and is worth around $22 million.
-The vaccine could reach stage-one clinical trials by early 2017.
+The contract was spread out over 30 months and was worth around $22 million.
+The vaccine was projected to reach stage-one clinical trials by early 2017.
 As of the end of June 2016, 60 countries and territories had reported transmission of the Zika virus from mosquitoes.
-Emergent could become the first company to develop a vaccine for the virus.
+Emergent was one of the first companies to develop a vaccine for the virus.

-Emergent spun off its biosciences division in August 2016, forming a new company, Aptevo Therapeutics in Seattle, WA.The new company continues its focus on developing treatments for cancer and blood diseases using its technology of dual-ended molecules that assault cancer cells, each end attacking the cancer in a different way.
+Emergent spun off its biosciences division in August 2016, forming a new company, Aptevo Therapeutics in Seattle, WA.
+The new company continues its focus on developing treatments for cancer and blood diseases using its technology of dual-ended molecules that assault cancer cells, each end attacking the cancer in a different way.
 Aptevo had four products available at its inception.

 In December 2016, Health Canada approved the purchase of Emergent's new botulism antitoxin called Botulism Antitoxin Heptavalent (BAT).
 The CDC and Public Health Agency of Canada both identified botulism, a type of food poisoning, as a likely biological threat.
 Emergent already has a ten-year contract with the Canadian military and national health service to supply BAT that began in 2012.
 Emergent also provides BAT to the U.S. Strategic National Stockpile.
-BAT was first licensed in the U.S. in 2013 and is the only botulism antitoxin available in the U.S. for naturally-occurring cases of non-infant botulism.
+BAT was first licensed in the U.S. in 2013 and is the only botulism antitoxin available in the U.S. for naturally occurring cases of non-infant botulism.

 On March 31, 2017, Emergent signed a modification to its contract with BARDA to "manufacture and store bulk drug substance for its botulism antitoxin, BAT."
 The contract is valued at approximately $53 million for five years.
 The contract modification was technical in nature; it allows Emergent to file and deliver the final drug product to the Strategic National Stockpile in the future.